JustKorolev/BAVCAV_PROJECT/README.md

 # BAVCAV_PROJECT
-ROS code that enables full visual and vocal control of the DJI Tello.
+ROS package that enables full visual and vocal control of the DJI Tello.
 New commands coming soon...

 # POCKETSPHINX INSTALLATION